U.S. delays trading ban on Chinese-military linked securities

+President Joe Biden’s administration has been reviewing a number of aspects of U.S.-China policy, including a ban imposed under his predecessor Donald Trump on investments in certain Chinese companies that the United States says are linked to China’s armed forces and intelligence agencies.

 Investors now have until 9:30 a.m.
-(1330 GMT) on June 11 to compete their transactions, the department said.
+(1330 GMT) on June 11 to compete their transactions, the U.S. Treasury Department said in a notice posted on its website.
 The previous deadline was May 27.

-President Joe Biden’s administration has been reviewing a number of aspects of U.S.-China policy, including a ban imposed under his predecessor Donald Trump on investments in certain Chinese companies that the United States says are linked to Beijing’s military.
+A senior administration official said the White House was deeply concerned about the issue, and that the two-week extension would allow it to address problems in the Trump administration’s executive order, which was drafted and implemented in a “careless manner.”

 At least eight Chinese companies have been placed under such restrictions.
 One, mobile phone maker Xiaomi , filed a lawsuit in response, and the U.S. Defense Department agreed to remove it from the banned list.

 In March, a federal judge had temporarily blocked enforcement of the Xiaomi blacklisting, citing the U.S. government’s “deeply flawed” process for including it in the ban.
-The judge later also suspended an investment ban imposed on Luokung Technology Corp < LKCO.O>, a Chinese mapping technology company.
+The judge later also suspended an investment ban imposed on Luokung Technology Corp , a Chinese mapping technology company.

 Xiaomi was among the more high-profile Chinese technology companies that Trump targeted for alleged ties to China’s military.